 Plastic garden furniture is great if you’re on a budget.
 There are lots of different styles and shapes at low costs.
 They might not be as durable or sturdy as other materials and show the dirt a bit more.
 Plastic is weather resistant so there is no need to store it away over winter.
 Note that heat can make it warp.

 Some final thoughts

 Rumage exists to lighten the load on the planet as well as save you money.
-We search many sites we are linked to so you can find second-hand mobile phones with ease.
-We’re building relationships with many sites who believe, like we do, that second-hand should be the first choice as much as possible.
+We search many sites we are linked to so you can find second hand with ease.
+We’re building relationships with many sites who believe, like we do, that second hand should be the first choice as much as possible.

 why buy new?